anderfernandes/astral-docs/about.md

 ## About Astral

-Astral is really hard to define.
-You could say it is a custom relationship manager for non profit organizations such as Planetariums, Museums and Science Centers.
-As the creator, I have not defined if that's what it is or will be.
+Astral is a Custom Relationship Manager for non profit organizations such as Planetariums, Museums and Science Centers.
+You can sell tickets, memberships, events and manage them.

-Astral is a web application that allows you to manage your shows, events and sales.
+Astral is still highly experimental, use it at your own risk.